apluslms/presentation-maker/README.md

 version: 2

 steps:
-  - img: apluslms/presentation-maker:0.0.1
+  - img: apluslms/presentation-maker:latest
-    cmd: -y "_build/presentation_config.yaml"
+    cmd: -y "presentation_config.yaml"
     mnt: /compile

 ```

 ### Ready to make presentations

-When you run the presentation maker the first time it will create the `presentation_config.yaml` to the `_build` directory which is inside your course directory.
-Path may look like this: `a+course/_build/presentation_config.yaml`.
-Don't worry if you don't have the _build directory yet, it will also be created.
-After that first run you can start changing some settings in the configuration file.

-Presentation maker is ready to start creating presentations but before making one, it is recommended to make changes to the configuration file.
+Presentation maker is ready to start creating presentations but before making one, it is recommended to make some changes to the configuration file.
 In the next step we will go through the configuration settings.

 # Presentation settings

+Don't worry if you don't have the `presentation_config.yaml` yet, it will be created (root of course directory) when you run the Presentation Maker first time.
+Path to the configuration file will look something like this: `a+course/presentation_config.yaml`.
+After that first run you can start changing some settings in the configuration file.

+## Create presentation_config.yaml

+Go to the root of your course directory and run Roman to create `presentation_config.yaml`.
+You can ignore the output.
+It does not create any useful presentations yet.

+Now you will find configuration file in the root of your course directory.

+## Setting priorities

 Presentation maker takes settings from configuration file (`presentation_config.yaml`) and from course parameters (`course.yml`).
 If neither one is being used, presentations will be created with default settings.